-- Registration, processing and evaluation of all herbal medicine applications and food supplements. - Evaluation of toxicological and clinical information as well as therapeutic data submitted from Centre for Scientific Research into Plant Medicine, MampongAkuapim, Noguchi Memorial Institute for Medical Research, Legon-Accra, Faculty of Pharmacy, Kwame Nkrumah University of Science and Technology (KNUST) Kumasi, and Department of Pharmacology, Korle-Bu Teaching Hospital - Issuance of product registration number, which is valid for one (1) year in case of locally manufactured products and three (3) years for imported herbal drugs.
-During the year under review, a total number of three hundred and forty (340) herbal applications were received as compare to 2012, which were three hundred and eight (308) including reregistration applications.
-Two hundred and two (202) were approved in 2012 as against two hundred and four (204) in 2013.
-This represent a decrease of 16.04%.
+- Registration, processing and evaluation of all herbal medicine applications and food supplements. - Evaluation of toxicological and clinical information as well as therapeutic data submitted from Centre for Scientific Research into Plant Medicine, Mampong-Akuapim, Noguchi Memorial Institute for Medical Research, Legon-Accra, Faculty of Pharmacy, Kwame Nkrumah University of Science and Technology (KNUST) -Kumasi, and Department of Pharmacology, Korle-Bu Teaching Hospital - Issuance of product registration number, which is valid for one (1) year in case of locally manufactured products and three (3) years for imported herbal drugs.

+In the year 2014 a total number of five hundred and eighty-seven herbal applications were received, this include both local and foreign herbal medicines as compared to a total number of three hundred and forty (340) in 2013.
+Four hundred and sixteen (416) were approved in 2014 as against two hundred and four (204) in 2014.
+This represent an increase of 50.96% of product registered.

-A total number of forty hundred and ninety-two (492) food supplement applications were received in 2012, whilst two hundred and thirty-eight (238) applications were received in 2013.
-Out of which two hundred twenty-nine (229) including re-registration approved for 2013 representing a decrease of 42.48%.
-The total approved food supplements applications in 2012 were five hundred and eight (508).
+A total number of three hundred and thirty-six (336) food supplement applications were received in 2014, whilst two hundred and thirty-eight (238) applications were received in 2013.
+Out of which two hundred forty-one (241) including re-registration approved for 2014 representing an increase of 5.35%.
+The total approved food supplements applications in 2013 were two hundred and twenty-nine (229).